 3. Topical applications:

 Topical application is the most common way to apply aromatherapy.
-It consists of various essential oils that are used to massage, compress and therapeutic skin care.
-These oils are also added in the bath to relax the muscular tension among people.
-Regardless of its natural nature, aromatherapy’s essential oils are required to use with utmost care after diluting them with other things/oils.
+It consists of various essential oils that use to massage, compress and therapeutic skin care.
+These oils also add in the bath to relax the muscular tension among people.
+Regardless of its natural nature, aromatherapy’s essential oils require to use with utmost care after diluting them with other things/oils.

-Aromatherapists are the people who deal with various aromas, which are extracted from plants.
+Aromatherapists are the people who deal with various aromas, which extract from plants.
 With the aid of these oils, they try to assist people in dealing with their everyday physical and emotional need.
-We already know the two main function of aroma i.e. aromas stimulate brain functioning which releases estrogen (important factor in well-being) and it helps relaxing the muscles.
+We already know the two main function of aroma i.e. aromas stimulate brain functioning which releases estrogen (an important factor in well-being) and it helps relax the muscles.

 Aromatherapists are people who have a clear idea about various essential oils and their use accordingly.
-Therefore, it is essential for aspiring aromatherapists to have a clear idea of the subject before practicing it.
-An official certificate from accredited school is one of the necessary ways to begin.
+Therefore, aspiring aromatherapists need to have a clear idea of the subject before practicing it.
+An official certificate from an accredited school is one of the necessary ways to begin.
 Let us have a look on to how to become an aromatherapist-

 1. Required school education is the beginning:

 Aromatherapy requires no such governmental or official certification.
-However, due to its risky nature, it is essential that a person should have proper aromatherapy education and training in this matter.
+However, due to its risky nature, a person must have proper aromatherapy education and training in this matter.
 Because of it’s no such legal requirement, you can approach any aromatherapy school which certifies that you have completed your aromatherapy course properly.

-Not any school is authentically approved of running an aromatherapy training.
-Make sure to search for institutions that are accredited with NAHA i.e. National Association for Holistic Aromatherapy.
-This accreditation is based on whether the institution is minimally equipped to educate trainees according to the ethical standards of NAHA.
+Not any school authentically approve of running an aromatherapy training.
+Make sure to search for institutions that accredit with NAHA i.e. National Association for Holistic Aromatherapy.
+This accreditation is based on whether the institution minimally equips to educate trainees according to the ethical standards of NAHA.

 2. Choose the required mode of education:

 We came to know earlier that schools have opted for aromatherapy courses online, evening and weekend courses.
-Well, the second step is to decide whether you would want go for an online course or and in-person one.
-Online course is typically ideal for people who have busy schedule or have to work.
+Well, the second step is to decide whether you would want to go for an online course or an in-person one.
+The online course is typically ideal for people who have a busy schedule or have to work.
 In such a case, in-person training seems a lot of work.
 However, one cannot deny the fact that learning in-person compared to online can give more scope of learning and understanding every aspect of the course.